dodat97/dodat97.github.io/_pages/about.md

   - /about.html
 ---

-Hello.
-I am currently a Ph.D. candidate in Statistics at the University of Michigan, where I am fortunate to be advised by Professor [Jonathan Terhorst](https://jthlab.github.io/) and Professor [Long Nguyen](https://dept.stat.lsa.umich.edu/~xuanlong/).
+Hello, I am a William H. Kruskal Instructor at the Department of Statistics, [University of Chicago](https://stat.uchicago.edu/), where I am fortunate to work with Professor [Matthew Stephens](https://stephenslab.uchicago.edu/).
+I obtained my doctoral degree in Statistics at the University of Michigan, where I am fortunate to be advised by Professor [Jonathan Terhorst](https://jthlab.github.io/) and Professor [Long Nguyen](https://dept.stat.lsa.umich.edu/~xuanlong/).
 Before coming to the University of Michigan, I graduated as the valedictorian of Hanoi University of Science, class of 2019.

-Here is a current version of my [CV](https://dodat619.github.io/files/CVDat.pdf).
+Here is a current version of my [CV](https://dodat97.github.io/files/CVDat.pdf).

 ## Research Interest